mohammedismailb18/waste-manager/README.md

-This is a simple waste management web application.
+This is a simple waste management web application created using HTML, CSS, Javascript.

+Backend developed using NodeJS.

+Database developed using MongoDB.

 The user can sign up account and fill the forms to inform the waste details to the authorities.